-- Soil samples shall be collected continuously and will be logged by an on-site geologist (or under direct supervision of a geologist) for soil classification and structure, odor, soil moisture, soil texture, color, and screened with a PID.
-Soils should be described using the Unified Soil Classification System. - A total of one (1) to two (2) soil samples from each of the 13 soil borings will be collected and submitted to an accredited laboratory.
-One (1) sample from each boring should be collected for submittal to a laboratory for analysis from the soil interval exhibiting the highest PID reading in each borehole.
-If the highest PID readings are collected above the bedrock and/or groundwater interface then a second sample should be collected at the bedrock interface or just above groundwater (if encountered) in an effort to delineate the soil sample with the highest PID reading. - A total of 26 soil samples (two (2) soil samples per boring) shall be collected as part of this investigation.
-Soil samples shall be collected using Encore Samplers (or equivalent) and field-preserved in laboratory-provided glassware with the appropriate preservatives (e.g., methanol or sodium bisulfate) provided by the laboratory in general accordance with USEPA Method 5035 and the PADEP guidance; - In addition, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Soil samples shall be collected and analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, and cumene using laboratory EPA method 8260B in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
-One (1) soil sample should also be analyzed for fraction of organic carbon and porosity to facilitate modeling efforts; - The laboratory to be utilized should be identified in the bid package.
+- Soil borings shall be advanced to groundwater, bedrock, or refusal, whichever is encountered first (total boring depth is anticipated to be 20 feet or less); - Soil samples shall be collected continuously in four (4) foot intervals and will be logged by an on-site geologist (or under direct supervision of a geologist) for soil classification and structure, odor, soil moisture, soil texture, color, and screened with a PID.
+Soils should be described using the Unified Soil Classification System. - A total of 32 soil samples (two (2) soil samples per boring) shall be collected and submitted to an accredited laboratory for analysis.
+One (1) sample from each boring should be collected from the soil interval exhibiting the highest PID reading in each borehole.
+If no elevated PID readings are observed, the first sample should be collected from the three (3) to ten (10) ftbsg interval.
+The second soil sample will be collected at the bedrock interface or just above groundwater (if encountered) in an effort to delineate the soil sample with the highest PID reading. - Soil samples shall be collected using Encore Samplers (or equivalent) and field-preserved in laboratory-provided glassware with the appropriate preservatives (e.g., methanol or sodium bisulfate) provided by the laboratory in general accordance with USEPA Method 5035 and the PADEP guidance; - In addition, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Soil samples shall be analyzed for benzene, toluene, ethylbenzene, total xylenes, MTBE, naphthalene, cumene, 1,3,5-trimethylbenzene, 1,2,4-trimethylbenzene, fluorene, and phenanthrene using laboratory EPA method 8260B and 8270C in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2.
+One (1) soil sample should also be analyzed for fraction of organic carbon and porosity to facilitate modeling efforts (Please make sure you choose the appropriate porosity parameter based on the predictive model selected as part of Task 4.1);

+- The laboratory to be utilized should be identified in the bid package.
 Upon receipt of the results, the consultant should forward a copy of the analytical data to the Solicitor and PAUSTIF (or its designated representative); and - Compile the field findings and laboratory data into a summary table and comprehensive soil boring logs.